Pricing Policies for Selling Indivisible Storable Goods to Strategic Consumers: Introduction

 A related setting in which there is a complex dynamic interaction between a retailer and the consumers is when the good is storable -- a {\em storable good} is a good that can be stored prior to consumption but it is not durable as it perishes upon consumption.
 Consequently, as stated, such a good can be stored for a long period but then loses all value after its first use.
 Prominent examples of storable goods include non-perishable grocery items and many natural commodities, for example, oil and natural gas.
 A less conspicuous example concerns digital goods.
 As with durable good markets, the consumers in a storable good market can strategically time their purchases by taking into account current and expected future prices.
 In a storable good market, a consumer who observes a low price promotion sale, may increase her purchases not only to augment the current consumption level (the {\em consumption effect}) but also to stockpile the good for future consumption (the {\em stockpiling effect}).
 There is a large amount of evidence from empirical work showing that the stockpiling effect -- also known as {\em demand anticipation} -- is non-negligible in markets for storable goods.
 For example, \citet{pesendorfer2002retail} investigated supermarket price reductions for ketchup products in Springfield, Missouri.
 His main finding is that demand at low prices depends on past prices, which suggests the existence of a stockpiling effect.
 Similarly, \citet{hendel2006sales} examined the price and demand dynamics of soft drinks, laundry detergents, and yogurt from nine supermarkets in the US.
 This analysis also showed that demand increases during price reductions are, in part, due the stockpiling effect.
-To capture the potential for stockpiling, the models of storable good markets assume that consumers have access to inventory space for an associated cost.\footnote{These storable goods models are also referred to as {\em dynamic inventory models}.}
+To capture the potential for stockpiling, the models of storable good markets assume that consumers have access to inventory space for an associated cost.\footnote{These storable goods models are also referred to as {\em dynamic inventory models}.} Again, the question of whether the seller is better-off by pre-announcing all future prices (i.e. price-commitment) rather than using a price-contingent strategy (i.e. revealing prices dynamically) is also important in this setting.
+While it is generally the case that firms do not pre-announce future prices in most markets, there are several examples where, directly or indirectly they provide an approximation of the pricing schedule.
+In clothes retailing, consider for example the American luxury department store Nordstrom.
+As stated in \citet{elmaghraby2009will}, Nordstrom pre-announces several weeks in advance, the starting dates of its July sales.
+While the exact price reduction is not announced exactly, consumers know that most items would be 25-50 percent off.
+In the airline industry, some airlines provide mechanisms to encourage consumers not to strategically schedule their purchases.
+For example, South West pre-announced future prices for some flights \citep{heskett2010southwest}.
+Other airlines, such as easyJet, do not pre-announce explicitly their prices, but commit to a monotone increasing price policy \citep{koenigsberg2008easyjet}.
+In the theatre industry, \citet{tereyaugouglu2017pricing} empirically tested whether a performing art organization could increase sales by using a pre-announced pricing strategy.
+Their results suggest that for this organization, price-commitment is better than a contingent pricing policy.
+In other industries, pre-announced pricing mechanisms and dynamic pricing policies coexist, we provide two examples.
+The first one is the multi-billion dollar industry of cloud computing services such as Amazon web services.
+These platforms provide several long-term contract services where prices are pre-announced, together with short term contracts whose prices are contingent to the current demand (spot market pricing).
+The second example is transportation services such as those provided by Uber and Lyft, where prices are typically pre-announced, but the policy may switch to a dynamic pricing scheme in situations with high demand.